 Do not be led to believe that colour, show records, imported parents guarantee you a quality puppy or should command the top price in the country.
 Nobody can guarantee the health or show quality of a puppy.

-Do not be led to believe that anyone can accurately predict or has done 'health testing' for hereditary conditions on puppies unless a certificate is provided from a specialist veterinarian.
+Do not be led to believe that anyone can accurately predict if a pup will have / or not have health issues.
+Do not believe anyone who says they have done 'health testing' for hereditary conditions on puppies unless a certificate is provided from a specialist veterinarian.
 If the parents are not certified, your pup has stronger chance of developing problems.

 It is good to take the pup between the ages of 7 - 12 weeks of age.
 Best around 8 - 10 weeks, as this is the time it forms it's first strong bonds.